swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

   behavior for the closure of the dependencies outside of them being named in the manifest.

-2. We will add two additional commands to `pin` as part of the "auto-pinning" workflow (see below):
+2. We will add two additional commands to `pin` as part of the automatic pinning workflow (see below):

 	```
 	$ swift package pin ( [--enable-autopin] | [--disable-autopin] )
 	```

-   These will enable or disable auto-pinning for the package (this state is recorded in the `Package.pins` file).
+   These will enable or disable automatic pinning for the package (this state is recorded in the `Package.pins` file).

+   These commands are verbose, but the expectation is that they are very infrequently run, just to establish the desired behavior for a particular project, and then the pin file (containing this state) is checked in to source control.

 3. We will add a new command `unpin`: